Expand description

 )

-The bytes representing call_data and signed_extensions_extra can be obtained as described above. signed_extensions_additional is constructed by SCALE encoding the “additional signed” data for each signed extension that the chain is using, in order.
+The bytes representing call_data and transaction_extensions_extra can be obtained as descibed above. transaction_extensions_implicit is constructed by SCALE encoding the “implicit” data for each transaction extension that the chain is using, in order.

-Once we’ve concatenated those together, we hash the result if it’s greater than 256 bytes in length using a Blake2 256bit hasher.
+Once we’ve concatenated those together, we hash the result using a Blake2 256bit hasher.

-The sp_runtime::generic::SignedPayload type takes care of assembling the correct payload for us, given call_data and a tuple of signed extensions.
+The sp_runtime::generic::SignedPayload type takes care of assembling the correct payload for us, given call_data and a tuple of transaction extensions.

 §Example Encoding